-Appraising is a constantly changing profession.
-Regularly, it seems, appraisers are asked to present more information or have steps added to their appraisal process.
-All to ensure their client receives the best data to be had.
-In order to stay current with the continuously changing requirements, Anderson & Associates is always seeking additional tools and improving processes to increase efficiency so we can do more work for you.
-Since Anderson & Associates knows that time is important to everyone, we've listed a few tips you can do to lower turn times on any appraisals you order from Anderson & Associates.
+Appraising is an always changing profession.
+Regularly, it seems, appraisers are asked to present more information or have steps added to their research.
+All to ensure the end user gets the best information available.
+To stay current with the constantly changing requirements, Anderson & Associates is always seeking additional tools and improving processes in order to increase efficiency so we can do more work for you.
+At Anderson & Associates we know that time is important to everybody, so we've listed a few tips you can do to decrease turn times when you order an appraisal with Anderson & Associates.

-- When you order online, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-No longer do we have to re-key information from a fax, and you don't have to wonder whether the order was received.
+- When you order online, you automatically get e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+We don't have to re-key information from a fax, and you don't have to wonder whether the order was received.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to unnecessarily interrupt an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Even a list of recent sales in the area is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or a job we're working on for you, feel free to contact us
+If you have any questions about your property or an appraisal we're working on for you, feel free to call us at

-- Do the occupants know what to expect?
+- Does the homeowner know what to expect?

-Coming from you -- someone they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the time it takes to inspect a home.
-Our website has numerous pages of relevant information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-Have them call us if they want to meet our staff and learn more about our services.
-Remind them it's to their benefit to set the appointment soon!
+Coming directly from you -- a person they've been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
+Our website has lots of pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment as soon as possible!